How To Use Thermography To Help Equine And Pet Health

 Where Can You Find a Veterinary Thermographer?

-Yes there is an increasing amount of research into the use of thermography in veterinary practice, find a selection at our Holistic Animal Care Research page
+Yes there is an increasing amount of research into the use of thermography in veterinary practice.
+Find some useful links at my Holistic Animal Care Research page

-Have you considered training as a veterinary thermographer? - Check out our training advice page here.
+Have you considered training as a veterinary thermographer? - Check out my training advice page here.

 Would you like information on Veterinary Thermographers for your horse or dog?
 Please email us at email@example.com - we'll be pleased to try and assist!